kiransalve/Power-BI/Learn with Gigs/Questions.md

 # 47. Difference between ALL, ALLEXCEPT, ALLSELECTED?

 ALL: Removes all filters from the specified table/columns.

 ALLEXCEPT: Removes all filters except the mentioned columns.

-ALLSELECTED: Removes filters but preserves filters coming from visuals (user selections)
+ALLSELECTED: Removes filters but preserves filters coming from slicers (user selections)

 # 48. RELATED() vs LOOKUPVALUE()?